pascal-huber/forbidden-advantage/README.md

 ## Building

 The Elite-Pi is compatible with the Sparkfun Pro Micro RP2040.
-To locally build it:
+To locally build
+it:

 ``` sh
 west build -s zmk/app -b sparkfun_pro_micro_rp2040 -- -DZMK_CONFIG=/home/pascal/git/forbidden-advantage/config/ -DSHIELD="forbidden_advantage"
 ```

+## Flashing

-Put the elite-pi into bootloader, mount it and cp then copy the uf2 file (`build/zephyr/zmk.uf2`) onto it.
+Put the elite-pi into bootloader, mount it and copy the uf1 file (`build/zephyr/zmk.uf2`) onto it.

 ## Ideas